siqueirafm/channel2d/README.md

 ## INSTALLATION

-Please, take a look at Chapter 3 of the document \c refman.pdf inside subdirectory \c doc.
+Please, take a look at Chapter 3 of the document refman.pdf inside subdirectory doc.

 ## EXAMPLES

-You can run the executable 'channel2d-app' on the data files in subdirectory
+You can run the executable 'Channel2d-App' on the data files in subdirectory

   <path to directory channel2d>/data